grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 To see the other snapshots shared from your organization, navigate to **Dashboards > Snapshots** in the main menu.

-To share your dashboard with anyone as a snapshot, follow these steps.
+To share your dashboard with anyone as a snapshot, follow these steps:

 1. Click **Dashboards** in the main menu.
 1. Click the dashboard you want to share.
-1. Click the **Share** drop-down in the top-right corner and select **Share snapshot**.
+1. Click the **Share** drop-down list in the top-right corner and select **Share snapshot**.
-1. In the **Snapshot name** field, enter a descriptive title for the snapshot.
+1. In the **Share snapshot** drawer that opens, enter a descriptive title for the snapshot in the **Snapshot name** field.
 1. Select one of the following expiration options for the snapshot:
    - **1 Hour**
    - **1 Day**